 Newlywed husband divorces his wife hours after the ceremony because she was too busy texting her friends to have sex on their wedding night

 This happened in Saudi Arabia, which makes me wonder whose daughter this guy married that he didn't take her phone and beat her senseless for the offence.
 Maybe that was an option, I don't know.
-Kicking her to the curb was the right thing to do.
+Kicking her to the curb was the right thing to do.'When he asked her if her friends were more important than he was, the bride answered that they were.'

 Tooth Fairy

-I was playing tooth fairy when my daughter suddenly woke up.
-Seeing the money in my hand, she cried out, "I caught you!"
+fairy when my daughter suddenly woke up.
+Seeing the money in my hand, she cried

 I froze and tried to think of an explanation for why I, instead of the tooth fairy, was putting the money under her pillow--but her next words let me off the hook.